-Before we get into the troubleshooting process, you must check whether it’s the problem you are anticipating or anything else.
+Before we get into the troubleshooting process, you must check whether it’s a problem you are anticipating or anything else.
 Here’s what you need to do to find out-

 1. Locate the Compressor

 The first step is to find the compressor under the hood.
-The compressor is connected with the serpentine belt.
-So, it’s easy to locate it without wasting any time.
+The compressor is connected to the serpentine belt.
+So it’s easy to locate it without wasting any time.

 2. Turn on the AC

 After you locate it, get back to your driving seat and turn on the car.
 Turn the AC on and enable recirculation mode so that it blows air and runs the compressor.

 After you’re done with the second step, get out of the car and go under the hood again.

 You should now see the compressor clutch spinning.